mariano/li3_doctrine2/README.md

 Even when you could easily build your own authentication library, using [lithium's implementation] [lithium-authentication] is highly recommended.
 If you wish to go this route, you'll need li3\_doctrine's Form adapter for authentication, since it allows it to interact with Doctrine models.
+The model you wish to use should extend from `BaseEntity`.

-The model you wish to use should extend from `BaseEntity` (you could still make it work without extending from it if you implement the needed methods).
-We will use the `User` model we created earlier.
+    If you still want to use the Form adapter but do not wish to extend `BaseEntity`, then your model should implement the `li3_doctrine2\models\IUser` interface.
+You should also note that if you do not pass the `entityManager` setting to the auth configuration, then your model should implement a static method named `getEntityManager()` that should return Doctrine's entity manager for the model.
+This method is not part of the interface signature because it is optional, and is only used if you don't set the `entityManager` session configuration setting.

 Once you have your model, you need to configure `Auth`.
 Edit your `app/config/bootstrap/session.php` and add the following to the end: